itsbenigno/stock_market_predictions/README.md

 9. Conclusion: the project is over, what have we learned?

-In order to correctly execute the notebook, follow each step sequentially, because each step depend on the previous one.
+In order to correctly execute the notebook, follow each step sequentially, because each step depends on the previous one.